Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, proficiency with Alchemist's Supplies.

 Your concoctions become stronger and stronger, you gain the following benefits:

-The time you need to craft an item with your Alchemist's Supplies is halved.
+* The time you need to craft an item with your Alchemist's Supplies is halved.
-If the Item requires a saving throw you can change the DC to a number equal to your proficiency bonus + your Intelligence modifier.
+* If the Item requires a saving throw you can change the DC to a number equal to your proficiency bonus + your Intelligence modifier.
-You gain expertise in Alchemist’s supplies
+* You gain expertise in Alchemist’s supplies
-You can use your Alchemist’s supplies to craft potions.
+* You can use your Alchemist’s supplies to craft potions.
-The cost for crafting potions is halved for you.
+* The cost for crafting potions is halved for you.
-If items crafted with your alchemist supplies deal damage, they now deal an extra damage die.
+* If items crafted with your alchemist supplies deal damage, they now deal an extra damage die.

 ### Advanced Blacksmith

 **Prerequisite:** Level 6, proficiency with Smith's tools.

 You have learned to enhance your craft even further, you gain the following benefits:

-The time you need to craft items with your Smith's tools is halved.
-You gain expertise in Smith’s tools.
+* You gain expertise in Smith’s tools.
-You have learned to work with exotic materials like Adamantine or Mithral.
+* You have learned to work with exotic materials like Adamantine or Mithral.
+* The time you need to craft items with your Smith's tools is halved.
-When crafting a melee weapon you can choose to spend material costs equal to the base cost of the weapon to give the weapon either a +1 to attack or damage rolls (this doesn’t make the weapon magical).
+* When crafting a melee weapon you can choose to spend material costs equal to the base cost of the weapon to give the weapon either a +1 to attack or damage rolls (this doesn’t make the weapon magical).
 Your working time for this sort of weapons is not halved.
-When crafting a piece of armor using your Smith’s tools you can choose to spend material costs equal to the armors base cost + 100gp to give the Armor a +1 bonus to AC (this doesn’t make the armor magical).
+* When crafting a piece of armor using your Smith’s tools you can choose to spend material costs equal to the armors base cost + 100gp to give the Armor a +1 bonus to AC (this doesn’t make the armor magical).
-You have advantage on skill checks to extract materials from creatures, ores or plants related to crafting melee weapons or armor.
+* You have advantage on skill checks to extract materials from creatures, ores or plants related to crafting melee weapons or armor.

 ### Advanced Bowyer

 **Prerequisite:** Level 6, proficiency with Carpenter's tools.

 Your bows become stronger and your arrows deadlier, you gain the following benefits:

-You gain expertise in Carpenter’s tools
+* You gain expertise in Carpenter’s tools
-You have learned to work with exotic materials.
+* You have learned to work with exotic materials.
-The time you need to craft items with your Carpenter's tools is halved.
+* The time you need to craft items with your Carpenter's tools is halved.
-When crafting a ranged weapon using your Carpenter's tools you can choose to pay material costs equal to the base cost of the weapon, to either make it balanced or give it an oiled string, giving the weapon either a +1 bonus to attack or damage rolls (this doesn’t make the weapon magical)
+* When crafting a ranged weapon using your Carpenter's tools you can choose to pay material costs equal to the base cost of the weapon, to either make it balanced or give it an oiled string, giving the weapon either a +1 bonus to attack or damage rolls (this doesn’t make the weapon magical)
-When crafting ammunition using your Carpenter's tools you can choose to pay material costs equal to double the base cost of the ammunition, to either give them enhanced feathering or a brutal arrow head, giving the ammunition either a +1 bonus to attack or damage rolls (this doesn’t make the weapon magical) ranged weapons.
+* When crafting ammunition using your Carpenter's tools you can choose to pay material costs equal to double the base cost of the ammunition, to either give them enhanced feathering or a brutal arrow head, giving the ammunition either a +1 bonus to attack or damage rolls (this doesn’t make the ammo magical).

 ```
 ```

 ### Advanced Herbalist

 **Prerequisite:** Level 6.

 You have fond a way to boost the healing potential of your healing potions, you gain the following benefits:

-You gain expertise in the Herbalism Kit
+* You gain expertise in the Herbalism Kit
-The time you need to craft items with your Herbalism Kit is halved.
+* The time you need to craft items with your Herbalism Kit is halved.
-You can now craft Potions of greater Healing using your Herbalism Kit, as described in Chapter 2 of the Xanathar’s Guide.
+* You can now craft Potions of greater Healing using your Herbalism Kit, as described in Chapter 2 of the Xanathar’s Guide.
-You have advantage on skill checks to gather materials from creatures or plants related to crafting Potions of Healing or Antitoxin.
+* You have advantage on skill checks to gather materials from creatures or plants related to crafting Potions of Healing or Antitoxin.
-Potions of Healing that you craft heal an extra 1d4 hit points.
+* Potions of Healing that you craft heal an extra 1d4 hit points.

 ### Advanced Poisoner

 **Prerequisite:** Level 6.

 Your poisons have become more potent and you have worked with them long enough to resist them, you gain the following benefits:

-You gain expertise in Poisoner’s kit.
+* You gain expertise in Poisoner’s kit.
-The time you need to craft items with your Poisoner's Kit is halved.
+* The time you need to craft items with your Poisoner's Kit is halved.
-If the Item requires a saving throw you can change the DC to a number equal to your proficiency bonus + your Intelligence modifier.
+* If the Item requires a saving throw you can change the DC to a number equal to your proficiency bonus + your Intelligence modifier.
-You gain resistance to poison damage and advantage on saving throws against being poisoned.
+* You gain resistance to poison damage and advantage on saving throws against being poisoned.
-If your poisons deal damage, they now deal two extra damage dice.
+* If your poisons deal damage, they now deal two extra damage dice.
-You have advantage on skill checks to extract materials from creatures or plants related to crafting poisons.
+* You have advantage on skill checks to extract materials from creatures or plants related to crafting poisons.

 ### Alert

 **Prerequisite:** Level 6, Bloodhound.

-Always on the lookout for danger, you gain the following
+Always on the lookout for danger, you gain the following benefits:
-benefits:

 * You gain a +5 bonus to initiative.
 * You can't be surprised while you are conscious.